 It’s All About the Hurdle

-Assuming you’ve filled out the inputs and time horizon in our document, the formulas in our Excel template have now provided you with a predicted ROI.
+Assuming you’ve filled out the inputs and time horizon in our document, the formulas in our return on investment Excel template have now provided you with a predicted ROI.
 Still, it is only a number until you consider the “hurdle rate.”
 In investing, the hurdle rate refers to your company’s established barometer that determines the initiatives worthy of investment.

 You’ll want to know this number for your use case, as it can vary.
 Some companies aggressively pursue market share.
 (Think GE when Jack Welch took over.)
 Others are content with slow and steady growth.
 (Think GE for the sixty years before Jack took over.)
 Venture capital (VC) funded companies have higher hurdles because they chase higher returns and have higher risk tolerances.
 In truth, there is no “right” philosophy: there is simply the right one for you.
 It is likely that your finance team will have an idea of what sort of hurdle to apply to investment decisions.

 Putting it All Together & Then Keeping it Going

-With all of your inputs calculated, you’re ready to juxtapose your expected ROI against your organization’s hurdle rate.
+With all of your inputs in the ROI calculator Excel, you’re ready to juxtapose your expected ROI against your organization’s hurdle rate.
 If your predicted ROI is greater than the hurdle rate, the formula in our Excel document template has deemed the project worthy of investment.
 Conversely, if it underperforms, it doesn’t make the cut.